Potential far-right victory in France seen as threat to EU

 It is a pedestal few want to offer to Le Pen.
 The National Rally leader wants to establish national border controls on imports and people, reduce the French contribution to the EU budget and cease to recognize that European law has primacy over national law.

-She has proposed to remove taxes on hundreds of essential goods and wants to reduce taxes on fuel — which would go against the EU’s free market rules.
+She has proposed removing taxes on hundreds of goods and wants to reduce taxes on fuel — which would go against the EU’s free market rules and efforts to fight climate change.

 Although Le Pen has excised Frexit from her platform, her hostility toward the EU is still clear.
 Speaking to France Inter radio, Le Pen said Tuesday that “a large majority of French people no longer want the European Union as it exists today.”
-She accused the bloc of acting “in an absolutely anti-democratic way, moving ahead with threats and blackmail.”
+She accused the bloc of acting “in an absolutely anti-democratic way.”

-She refuted critics’ charges that her policies would amount to a French exit from the EU in disguise.
+She refuted critics’ charges that her policies would amount to a French exit from the EU.
 Instead, she said the EU can be changed “from within.”

-Oppositely, Macron told reporters during a stop in the eastern city of Mulhouse that he “believes in Europe,” praising EU action that “changed the lives of our fellow citizens” such as the collective purchase of vaccines amid the COVID-19 pandemic.

-Jean-Claude Piris, who served as a legal counsel to the European Council and is an expert of EU institutions, said a victory for Le Pen would have the effect of an “earthquake.”
+Jean-Claude Piris, who served as a legal counsel to the European Council, said a victory for Le Pen would have the effect of an “earthquake.”

-“She is in favor of a form of economic patriotism with state aids, which is contrary to the rules of the single market,” Piris said in an interview with The Associated Press.
-“France would no longer take part in the common free market and commercial policies.”
+“She is in favor of a form of economic patriotism with state aids, which is contrary to the rules of the single market,” Piris told The Associated Press.

 “She wants to modify the French constitution by giving preference to the French, by suppressing the right of the soil, the right of asylum,” which would be “totally incompatible with the values of the European treaties,” Piris added.

-Piris said the arrival of Le Pen would also threaten the unanimity of the 27 on the sanctions they have adopted so far against Russia over its invasion of Ukraine.
+Piris said Le Pen would also threaten the unanimity of the bloc’s 27 nations on the sanctions they have adopted so far against Russia for its invasion of Ukraine.
 She could prevent further measures being adopted.
-The bloc is currently mulling the opportunity to add further restrictions on oil imports from Russia.
+The bloc is currently mulling whether to add further restrictions on oil imports from Russia.

-Le Pen acknowledged Russia’s invasion of Ukraine has “partially” changed her views about Russian President Vladimir Putin, saying he was “wrong” and expressing her support toward the Ukrainian people and refugees.
+Le Pen acknowledged Russia’s invasion of Ukraine has “partially” changed her views about Russian President Vladimir Putin, saying he was “wrong” and expressing her support for the Ukrainian people and refugees.

-Piris believes that although Le Pen could find allies in a couple of right-wing governments currently in power in eastern Europe, she would be facing hostile reactions from most other EU members.

-A report from the Center for European Reform published Monday highlighted how Le Pen could very well go down the same road as Hungarian Prime Minister Viktor Orban and his Polish counterpart Mateusz Morawiecki in throwing up roadblocks for Brussels wherever she can to further slow the EU’s already cumbersome decision-making.
+A report from the Center for European Reform highlighted how Le Pen could go down the same road as Hungarian Prime Minister Viktor Orban and his Polish counterpart Mateusz Morawiecki in throwing up roadblocks for Brussels wherever she can to further slow the EU’s already cumbersome decision-making.

 “The difference is that France … is indispensable to the EU,” the report stressed, saying the consequences would be “political chaos.”

+Macron made a similar parallel with Hungary, warning that the far-right Le Pen would do the same thing that he said is happening in Budapest: “methodically, gradually reducing and deteriorating rights.”

-CER experts also believe Le Pen’s policies would clash with the bloc’s climate goals.
-Le Pen is in favor of expanding nuclear and several non governmental groups have warned that she would slow down the transition toward renewables.
+CER experts also believe that Le Pen’s policies would clash with the bloc’s climate goals.
+Le Pen is in favor of expanding nuclear and several non-governmental groups have warned that she would slow down the transition toward renewable energy.

 On top of that, the traditional French-German tandem would be undermined, with German Socialist chancellor Olaf Scholz highly unlikely to reach any compromise with Le Pen.